 If you have a deep pantry, it doesn’t matter how your house lights are set up — chances are it will be dark in there.
 Install a simple light inside the pantry to make life easier.
 Consider a battery-operated light that requires no wiring, or a motion detected light that automatically comes on when you open the pantry door.
 These stick-on LEDs from Amazon work great!

 You have to create garbage during the course of your day… but that doesn’t mean you want to see it.
 (Or smell it!)

-Along with keeping your interior more inviting, a hidden cabinet garbage can can also free up valuable floor space, which is at a premium in even the largest RVs.
-Simple models that hang on the cabinet door are easiest and most affordable to install.
+Along with keeping your interior more inviting, a hidden cabinet garbage can also free up valuable floor space, which is at a premium in even the largest RVs.
+Simple models that hang on the cabinet door are the easiest and most affordable to install.

 19. Extra Shelving

 Tall cupboards often end up being wasted space.
 Install a few wire shelves to utilize this space for items such as towels, plastic dishes, or clothes.

 If you’re a gourmet, you probably use more than the standard salt and pepper.
 But keeping all those delicious spices at hand can be a pain in the neck, especially when your kitchen has a habit of picking up and moving!